apprunjs/apprun-docs/docs/routing.md

 ## Replacing Default Router

 Replacing AppRun's default router couldn't be easier.
-Just overwrite app.route, and you're off to the races.
+Just overwrite _app.route_, and you're off to the races.
 You'll also want to bind to the _popstate_ events and trigger the first URL event (via the DOMContentLoaded event handler in the code example below):

 ```javascript
 // A simplistic but not great router.